DETERMINISTIC6G/NetworkDelayEmulator/README.md

 <lower bound of bin>,0,<unit>
 ```

-The first line defines bin 1, the second line bin 2, etc.

-A bin reacher from its lower bound to the lower bound of the next bin.
+The first line defines bin 1, the second line bin 2, etc. A bin reaches from its lower bound to the lower bound of the next bin.
 Count is the number of values in the bin (frequency).
-Unit can be `ns` for nano-seconds, `us` for micro-seconds, `ms` for milli-seconds, or `s` for seconds.
-The last line must have a count of 0.
-It only servers to define the upper bound of the previous bin.

-All units should be `ns` for the user-space application.
+Unit should be `ns` (nano-seconds).

-Alternatively, the data can also be loaded in JSON format.
-The structure of the file is as follows:
+The structure of the JSON file is as follows:

 ```JSON
 {